LaurenceScotford/c-games-hexapawn/README.md

 Currently only the windows and menu handling code are complete.

 The menu uses up and down arrow keys, HOME and END for navigation and return or enter to make a choice.
 When a sub-window is displayed, press x to return to the main menu.

+If you are interested, there's an ongoing [development diary](https://laurencescotford.com/games-programming-from-the-ground-up-with-c-hexapawn/) for this game.